-Next time you need a (ridiculously) easy treat, gift or party snack, grab a packet of pretzels and a big bar of your favourite chocolate.
-Melt chocolate, dip pretzels, pop into the fridge, and there you have it – 2-ingredient, 10-minute chocolate heaven.
+Next time you need a (ridiculously) easy treat, food gift or party snack, grab a packet of pretzels and a big bar of your favourite chocolate.
+Melt chocolate, dip pretzels, pop into the fridge, and there you have it – 2-ingredient, 10-minute pretzels dipped in chocolate ‘heaven’.
 Just like magic.

 I know.
 I have a cheek calling this a recipe.
 It isn’t one really.
 It’s an idea.
 But it’s a fabulous one, right?

-The amazing thing about this chocolate biscuit recipe is that you only need:
+The amazing thing about this chocolate biscuit recipe is that you only need 2 ingredients:

 - your favourite chocolate